 1 – Prodrome is considered as a warning sign for migraine sufferers which alerts them of an impending migraine.

-2 – Auras are mainly visual disturbances which may take the form of flashing lights, bright colored lines or can cause a temporary loss of sight.
-They occur due to electrochemical change in the brain.
+2 – Auras are mainly visual disturbances which may take the form of flashing lights and/or bright colored lines and can cause a temporary loss of sight.
+They occur due to electrochemical changes in the brain.

 4 – Postdrome is the “migraine hangover” phase.
 It may take some migraine sufferers several hours or days to recover from the actual headache.
-Some migraine sufferers refer to this as the “zombie” phase, because of the lack of concentration or comprehension, fatigue, and depression.
+Some migraine sufferers refer to this as the “zombie” phase because of a lack of concentration or comprehension, fatigue, and depression.
 The symptoms of this phase are often attributed to the medication taken to relieve the migraine.

 Medication can be a life-saver, especially if your migraines are frequent and intense enough to really disrupt your life.
 But most medications treat the pain itself, not necessarily the root imbalance that caused the migraine in the first place.